Restoration Opportunities Assessment Methodology

 - Fundamental inputs to national strategies on FLR, REDD+, adaptation and biodiversity, among others, and for mutually reinforcing convergence between such strategies;

 - A basis for better allocation of resources within restoration programmes;

 - Engagement of and collaboration among key policy-makers and decision makers from different sectors, as well as other stakeholders with interests in how landscapes are managed; and

 - Shared understanding of FLR opportunities and the value of multifunctional landscapes.

 The Guide to ROAM handbook has been developed to guide assessment teams through the ROAM framework – or any subsection of it.
 This ‘road-test’ version is intended to engage others in the process of learning, and thereby improving the methodology.
 It includes descriptions of the individual tools and components of ROAM as well as guidance on how they can be combined and sequenced to suit different needs.
-More detailed guidelines on selected components will be produced throughout 2014 and 2015.
+The manual is available in English, French, Spanish and Portuguese.

 The “ROAM technical series” will start with publications on: